-A.1 MCS Domain Establishment phase
+A.1 MCS domain establishment phase

-In the domain establishment phase, the application using the MCS-CONNECT-PROVIDER asks the MCS provider to establish and MCS Connection to a specific MCS provider and bind that connection to a specific domain.
+In the domain establishment phase, the application using the MCS-CONNECT-PROVIDER asks the MCS provider to establish an MCS connection to a specific MCS provider and bind that connection to a specific domain.
 User applications then attach themselves to this domain using the MCS-ATTACH-USER primitive.
-Then the proper channels are joined to be able to receive the appropriate data (Using the MCS-CHANNEL-JOIN, MCS-CHANNEL-CONVENE, MCS-CHANNEL-ADMIT primitives).
-See Figures 31 to 40.
+Then, the proper channels are joined to be able to receive the appropriate data (using the MCS-CHANNEL-JOIN, MCS-CHANNEL-CONVENE, MCS-CHANNEL-ADMIT primitives).

-FIGURE 31/T.122 Establishing MCS Connections
+Figure A.1/T.122 - Establishing MCS connections